 If you want to learn more about the specific elements that enhance your website’s success, read our blog “The key elements of a well-structured website”.

-Use your About page to inform people about your business and its history.
-Add in some fun facts, team pictures, company values or USPs.
+Add in some fun facts, team pictures, milestones, company values or USPs.
 Whatever makes you stand out from competitors and resonates with readers.

 Take an example of illustration agency Handsome Frank—their story is funny, informative and personal.

 Your contact information page is where website visitors can get in touch with you.
-Add your company’s mailing address, telephone number, email address, live chat, social media links and business hours—whatever is relevant.
+Add your company’s mailing address, telephone number, email address, live chat, social media links, map location, and business hours—whatever is relevant.

 An integrated contact form with CAPTCHA can prevent spam bots from contacting you.